yuriboiii20-art/Task-Manager-ReactNative/README.md

 ## Technical Stack

-TaskNexus is built using a modern tech stack that includes:
+TaskNexus is built using a modern tech stack that includes both core and third-party libraries to enhance functionality and user experience.
+Here are the key components:

 - **React Native:** Core framework for building cross-platform mobile applications.
 - **Expo:** Provides a robust development workflow and build process.